 Introduction to our Ghost CMS Review

 Welcome to your Ghost CMS review!
-Today, with the commodification of blogs, the challenge now isn’t so much to express yourself, but more like how you can earn good money.
+Today, with the commodification of blogs, the challenge now isn’t so much to express yourself.
+Instead, it's more like how you can earn good money.

 How does the Ghost CMS perform and, unlike many platforms that have come and gone, can the Ghost blogging platform sustain its momentum?